-3. Practice citizen science
+3. Practice community science

 Reporting your observations helps to build a database of information that will inform park management, species-at-risk recovery efforts, research projects and capital development projects.
 Despite the volume of effort already invested, we know relatively little about where species occur in our parks and even when we do…more data makes for better decisions!

 I’ll take lots of photos and notes, and if I can’t identify something, I’ll use #AskanOPNaturalist on Twitter to get some answers.